How Did I Get Here?

 President Trump – Tweets & Beats

-Congressman Chaffetz provides insight to today’s biggest issues and topics.
-Leaning on his eight years in Congress and his more recent personal interactions with the previous and current President, Congressman Chaffetz provides perspective to what is really happening, and not happening, in Washington D.C.
+Former Congressman Chaffetz provides insight to today’s biggest issues and topics.
+Leaning on his eight years in Congress and his more recent personal interactions with the previous and current President, Chaffetz provides perspective to what is really happening, and not happening, in Washington D.C.
 From the latest on Twitter to the beat of the nation, he does it for Fox News and he will convey the same candor with your audience.
-The Congressman will share personal stories, analysis, predictions and answer questions from the audience.
+Jason will share personal stories, analysis, predictions and answer questions from the audience.

 The Deep State: How it protected President Obama & how it fights President Trump

 You’ve likely heard of the “deep state,” but what is it, how does it work, and how does it impact your life?
-As the Chairman of the Oversight & Government Reform Committee in the House of Representatives, Congressman Chaffetz shares the stories and insight while articulating what we need to do about it.
+As the Chairman of the Oversight & Government Reform Committee in the House of Representatives, former Congressman Chaffetz shares the stories and insight while articulating what we need to do about it.

 Oversight – What Really Happened

-Benghazi, IRS, Fast & Furious, the Hillary Clinton email scandal, etc. Congressman Chaffetz, as the Chairman of the Oversight & Government Reform Committee in the House of Representatives gives the details, tells what happened behind the scenes, and lays out the case on the biggest cases you’ve heard of from Washington D.C. over the past eight years.
+Benghazi, IRS, Fast & Furious, the Hillary Clinton email scandal, etc. Former Congressman Chaffetz, as the Chairman of the Oversight & Government Reform Committee in the House of Representatives gives the details, tells what happened behind the scenes, and lays out the case on the biggest cases you’ve heard of from Washington D.C. over the past eight years.
 He shares the rest of the story that needs to be told.